Thankful for Gluten Free Thanksgiving Tips

 Rolls/Biscuits/Cornbread

 Rolls – We are blessed with a number of really great gluten free bakeries in the Cincinnati area and Sonnie Marie’s has some great rolls.
-While you are at it, get yourself a Sonnie Marie’s bun for a day-after turkey sandwich because those buns are fabulous.
+While you are at it, get yourself a Sonnie Marie’s bun for a day-after turkey sandwich, because those buns are fabulous.
 Kinnikinnick also makes some great Artisan Dinner Rolls.

 Cornbread – Cornbread is another great and easy alternative to rolls, and who doesn’t love cornbread?
 Krusteaz is a great certified gluten free cornbread option.